 Then turn it out the right way and give your seams a press.

 Once your batting is in place, you need to sew through all the layers to ensure it will stay in place (ie. quilting).
 This is also a good time to sew closed the bottom edge of the envelope.
 I turned those bottom edges in, pinned, and then pinned my layers together across the whole piece (the pins are a little hard to see, below).

 This was when I realised I had no light blue machine thread in my collection.
 The only matching thread I had was for hand quilting, so two of my lines had to be done by hand.

-With the organiser body complete, I cut off the bottom turquoise part of my other piece of fabric.
-I wanted my pouches to blend in with the organiser and not distract from the beautiful fabric.
+With the remote holder body complete, I cut off the bottom turquoise part of my other piece of fabric.
+I wanted my pouches to blend in with, not distract from, the beautiful fabric.

 Hem the piece you are using for the pouches.
 I cut a small diagonal from each corner so that they wouldn’t be too thick with folds.